jonathanw82/Hvac_controlReadme/README.md

 * After Logging in you will see your user name on the navigation bar with a dropdown menu click this and then click admin.
 * From here you can set the daylight saving and the time duration for the PID.
 * You are now all set up and HVAC is now controlling your environment!

+### NOTE:
+Daylight saving will only change the time on the controll device and has no bering on the displayed time.

 #